-Burglary with a 1-year sentence imposed has the potential to be an aggravated felony in three ways: as burglary, as a crime of violence (8 USC \$1101(a)(43)(F), see \$52.47for discussion), or possibly as attempted theft.
+Burglary with a 1-year sentence imposed has the potential to be an aggravated felony in three ways: as burglary, as a crime of violence (8 USC \$1101(a)(43)(F), sec \$52.47for discussion), or possibly as attempted theft.
 For this purpose, the Ninth Circuit adopted the Supreme Court's generic definition of burglary as unlawful entry into a building to commit a crime.
 Ye v INS (9th Cir 2000) 214 F3d 1128.

 The Ninth Circuit held that burglary of an automobile under Pen C §459 was not an aggravated felony as a burglary.
 It further found that felony burglary of a car is not an aggravated felony as a crime of violence.
 Ye v INS (9th Cir 2000) 214 F3d 1128, citing Taylor v U.S. (1990) 495 US 575, 110 S Ct 2143 (burglary under federal definition may exclude certain state burglary convictions for federal sentence enhancement purposes; generic definition is unlawful entry into a building with intent to commit a crime).
-However, burglary of an automobile under §459 is an aggravated felony as an attempted theft if a sentence of 1 year or more is imposed and the record of conviction shows that the defendant pleaded guilty to entering a locked motor vehicle with the intent to commit theft, rather than any felony.
-Ngaeth v Mukasey (9th Cir 2008) 545 F3d 796.
+Although a Ninth Circuit case holds that burglary of an automobile under §459 is an aggravated felony as an attempted theft if a sentence of 1 year or more is imposed and the record of conviction shows that the defendant pleaded guilty to entering a locked motor vehicle with the intent to commit theft, rather than any felony (Ngaeth v Mukasey (9th Cir 2008) 545 F3d 796), it is probably overruled by Descamps v U.S. (2013) US \\\\\, 133 S Ct 2276, which prohibits use of facts in a record of conviction other than to show which part of a divisible statute a defendant was convicted under.

-With respect to burglary of a dwelling, California's Pen C §459(b) is a divisible statute, including the offenses of burgling a building, car, and other structures.
-If the record of conviction (the charging documents, plea or verdict, and sentence) is vague as to whether the §460(b) conviction is for entry into a building, the offense will not constitute "burglary" or a "crime of violence" for this purpose.
-In U.S. v Aguila-Montes de Oca (9th Cir 2011) 655 F3d 915, 946 (en banc), the court held that a burglary conviction based on language in a complaint for "unlawful entry" is not a generic burglary for purposes of the aggravated felony of burglary, because any entry with felonious intent in California is "unlawful entry."
-In contrast, Pen C §460(a), burglary of a dwelling, will be held to be burglary under the generic definition if the complaint states that the entry was without consent.
-The Ninth Circuit held that residential burglary of a dwelling is a "crime of violence" if a sentence of 1 year or more is imposed.
+With respect to burglary of a dwelling, California's Pen C §460(a) is a divisible statute, including the offenses of burgling a building, car, and other structures.
+If the record of conviction (the charging documents, plea, or verdict) is vague regarding whether the §460(a) conviction is for entry into a building, the offense will not constitute "burglary" or a "crime of violence" for this purpose.
+In contrast, residential burglary under Pen C §460(a) is categorically a "crime of violence" if a sentence of 1 year or more is imposed.
 Lopez-Cardona v Holder (9th Cir 2011) 662 F3d 1110.
+However, again under Descamps v U.S., supra, a conviction for any Pen C §460(a) or (b) offense would categorically not be an aggravated felony as a "burglary" even with a sentence imposed of 1 year or more, because the generic definition of "burglary" requires unlawful entry.

-With respect to burglary as attempted theft, the Ninth Circuit held that a California conviction of second degree commercial burglary, in violation of Pen C §459, did not categorically constitute an attempted-theft aggravated felony under 8 USC §1101(a)(43)(G), because "[s]imply entering a commercial building ... is not in itself a 'substantial step' supporting attempted theft liability."
+With respect to burglary as attempted theft, the Ninth Circuit held that a California conviction of second degree commercial burglary, in violation of Pen C §459, did not categorically constitute an attempted-theft aggravated felony under 8 USC §1101(a)(43)(G), because "[s]imply entering a commercial building . . . is not in itself a 'substantial step' supporting attempted theft liability."
 Hernandez-Cruz v Holder (9th Cir 2011) 651 F3d 1094, 1097.